hizzle-co/noptin/readme.txt

 = 3.4.6 =
 * Fix: Unable to manually add newsletter subscribers.
+* Fix: Default confirmation email sent when an unsubscribed contact unsubscribes from your newsletter.

 = 3.4.5 =
 * Allow to limit the length of post excerpts shown in newsletters.